 Don’t expect the same facilities that you might get during summer in winter season from any of the hotels.

-Accommodation in Leh: Hotel Rafica or similar Facilities Available: Centralized heating (Heating won’t be available all the time.
-Staying in a cosy temperature is not recommended for Chadar trekkers) Hot water availability (Specified time) Restaurant facility 2 sharing rooms.
+Accommodation in Leh: Double or triple sharing standard rooms without central heating/ Room heating.
+Facilities Available: Room heating won’t be available.
+Staying in a cozy temperature is not recommended for Chadar trekkers Hot water availability only in Buckets

 I am coming with 2 of my friends.
 Can we get a 3 sharing room?